 When you pick up your dribble, you can only take two steps before a referee calls you for traveling.
 This often occurs when a player is driving the basket and stops dribbling the ball to go up for a shot.
 If a player stops dribbling and takes 3 or more steps, they have traveled.

-Carrying is when a player places his or her hand under the basketball and continues dribbling.
+Carrying is when a player places their hand under the basketball and continues dribbling.
 If you pick up the ball, you must stop dribbling and establish a pivot foot.
 Carries are often called when players lift the basketball when they dribble.